 Fullum mechanical ventilation station

 For the construction of the Fullum mechanical ventilation station, we will use micro-blasting to break into the rock and perform the excavation work required to move the project forward.
-The micro-blasting work should start in the week of April 29.
+The micro-blasting has started in the week of April 29.

 What measures will be implemented to ensure safety around the worksite?

 - The construction site has already been fenced off, and the micro-blasting will be done within its perimeter.

 - Blasting mats will be installed over the rock to contain the micro-blasts.

 - Safety instructions will be posted around the site.